arsiboo/production-flow-network-simulation/README.md

 - Flow network representation of the system to handle future complexity.
 - `LossQueue`, `NullQueue`, and `QueueServer` are embedded based on vertex types.
 - The number of servers and capacities are defined separately.
+- Distribution probabilities are assigned to each edge.

 ## How to Run